Mergers & Acquisitions in the Art Market

 Bonhams

 Bonhams, previously one of the top five auction houses in the world, has lost market share over the last years.
 In 2018, private equity house Epiris bought it with the intention of bringing it back into the top five of the global art market.
 Prior to that transaction, Bonhams had global sales of circa £450m.
-Although it has a global market share of circa 1%, it is worth noting that Bonhams’ expertise is focused on specific segments of the markets that arein general, very narrow categories.
+Although it has a global market share of circa 1%, it is worth noting that Bonhams’ expertise is focused on specific segments of the markets that are in general, very narrow categories.
 The acquisition is unusual because Epiris is currently the only private equity firm with an active investment in the traditional fine art auction sector.
-Using the financial backing of Epiris, Bonhams has been active in their pursuit for acquisitions.
-In 2021 Bonhams announced the acquisition of The Market—a digital market place for classic car auctions—for an undisclosed consideration.
-The Market adds a new dimension to Bonhams’ already market leading motoring department.
-Digital channels account for nearly half of Bonhams’ business and the acquisition of The Market, increases this further.
+Using the financial backing of Epiris, Bonhams has been active in its pursuit for acquisitions.
+In 2021 Bonhams announced the acquisition of The Market—a digital marketplace for classic car auctions—for an undisclosed consideration.
+The Market adds a new dimension to Bonhams’ already market-leading motoring department.
+Digital channels account for nearly half of Bonhams’ business and the acquisition of The Market increases this further.

 Additionally, at the beginning of 2022, Bonhams acquired leading Nordic auctioneer Bukowskis - again for an undisclosed consideration.
 In addition to Bokowskis, Bonhams announced two further acquisitions in 2022: US auction house Skinner and the Danish auction house Bruun Rasmussen.
 With three acquisitions in three different countries within a very short period of time, it becomes clear that Bonhams is making quick progress on its journey to become a global regional auction house.